Cocaine: A Historical Perspective

 2012: An estimated 1.6 million Americans report using cocaine.

-2015: Cocaine addiciton is one of the most commonly-treated addictions among Americans.
+2015: Cocaine addiction is one of the most commonly-treated addictions among Americans.

-If you or know you know is struggling with addiction to cocaine, please contact a dedicated treatment professional today.
+If you or someone you know know is struggling with addiction to cocaine, please contact a dedicated treatment provider today for rehab-related help.